datlooms/DOT/DOT_signal_discovery_mantra.md

 - Depth-participation scored as a first-class property of every candidate.
 - Directional composition, family composition and coverage reported as headline outputs of any run.
 - Where the data cannot answer a question: say so, and specify the measurement that would.
+- **Every family evaluated twice — as a trigger and as a descriptor — with the descriptor evaluation carrying no profit-factor bar.**
+- **Any descriptor layer saturation-tested BEFORE it is scored.** A state true on most bars gates nothing, however good its standalone numbers look.

 ---